 - has been awarded a benefit (giving rise to a lump sum at tariffs 1-8 inclusive) under the Armed Forces Compensation Scheme (AFCS) and has also been certified by the Service Personnel and Veterans agency as having a permanent and substantial disability which causes inability to walk or very considerable difficulty in walking.

-- Receiving Personal Independence Payment (PIP)
+- Receiving Personal Independence Payment (PIP) Mobility Component only.